 Despite drug charges, prostitution arrests, and losing children to the state, these people don’t quite match the criminal prototype they are often tied to.
 In describing the quality of life they blindly chose in their younger years, the homeless and drug addicted look back from their 30s and 40s in miserable hindsight.
 “If people can read what I have gone through, if it can help them not do what I did, then it’s a great thing.
 Hopefully someone can learn from me,” says Ariel, a mother recovering from crack and heroin addiction.

-Just as so many reviewers have said, these photos “capture the humanity” of the misunderstood and demonized populations who have fallen victim to the grips of drug addiction.
+Just as so many reviewers have said, these photos “capture the humanity” of the misunderstood and demonized populations who have fallen victim to the grips of being drug addicts.